 (a) Which violations or situations require a Tier 3 public notice?
 Table 1 of this section lists the violation categories and other situations requiring a Tier 3 public notice.
-Appendix A to this subpart identifies the tier assignment for each specific violation or situation.
+Appendix A to this subpart identifies the tier assign40 CFR Ch.
+I (7-1-16 Edition)

+ment for each specific violation or situation.
-TABLE 1 TO § 141.204-VIOLATION CATEGORIES AND OTHER SITUATIONS REQUIRING A TIER 3 PUBLIC NOTICE

-- Monitoring violations under 40 CFR part 141, except where a Tier 1 notice is required under § 141.202(a) or where the primacy agency determines that a Tier 2 notice is required; - (2) Failure to comply with a testing procedure established in 40 CFR part 141, except where a Tier 1 notice is required under § 141.202(a)) or where the primacy agency determines that a Tier 2 notice is required; - (3) Operation under a variance granted under Section 1415 or an exemption granted under Section 1416 of the Safe Drinking Water Act: - (4) Availability of unregulated contaminant monitoring results, as required under § 141.207; and - (5) Exceedance of the fluoride secondary maximum contaminant level (SMCL), as required under § 141.208. - (b) When is the Tier 3 public notice to be provided? - (1) Public water systems must provide the public notice not later than one year after the public water system learns of the violation or situation or begins operating under a variance or exemption.
+- TABLE 1 TO § 141.204-VIOLATION CATEGORIES AND OTHER SITUATIONS REQUIRING A TIER 3 PUBLIC NOTICE - Monitoring violations under 40 CFR part 141, except where a Tier 1 notice is required under §141.202(a) or where the primacy agency determines that a Tier 2 notice is required; - (2) Failure to comply with a testing procedure established in 40 CFR part 141, except where a Tier 1 notice is required under § 141.202(a)) or where the primacy agency determines that a Tier 2 notice is required; - (3) Operation under a variance granted under Section 1415 or an exemption granted under Section 1416 of the Safe Drinking Water Act; - (4) Availability of unregulated contaminant monitoring results, as required under § 141.207; - (5) Exceedance of the fluoride secondary maximum contaminant level (SMCL), as required under § 141.208; and - (6) Reporting and Recordkeeping violations under subpart Y of 40 CFR part 141.

+(b) When is the Tier 3 public notice to be provided?
+(1) Public water systems must provide the public notice not later than one year after the public water system learns of the violation or situation or begins operating under a variance or exemption.
 Following the initial notice, the public water system must repeat the notice annually for as long as the violation, variance, exemption, or other situation persists.
-If the public notice is posted, the notice must remain in place for as long as the violation, variance, exemption, or other situation persists, but in no case less than seven days (even if the violation or situation is resolved). - (2) Instead of individual Tier 3 public notices, a public water system may use an annual report detailing all violations and situations that occurred during the previous twelve months, as long as the timing requirements of paragraph (b)(1) of this section are met. - (c) What is the form and manner of the Tier 3 public notice?
+If the public notice is posted, the notice must remain in place for as long as the violation, variance, exemption, or other situation persists, but in no case less than seven days (even if the violation or situation is resolved).

+(2) Instead of individual Tier 3 public notices, a public water system may use an annual report detailing all violations and situations that occurred during the previous twelve months, as long as the timing requirements of paragraph (b)(1) of this section are met.

+(c) What is the form and manner of the Tier 3 public notice?
 Public water systems must provide the initial notice and any repeat notices in a form and manner that is reasonably calculated to reach persons served in the required time period.
 The form and manner of the public notice may vary based on the specific situation and type of water system, but it must at a minimum meet the following requirements: